daattali/daattali.github.io/draft-shiny-data-storage.md

 # Basic Shiny app without data storage

 To demonstrate how to store data using each storage type, we'll start with a simple form-submission Shiny app that collects some information from the user, stores their response, and shows all previous responses.
 Initially the app will only save responses within its R session, and we will later learn how to modify the app to use each different storage type.

-Here is the code for the basic app that we will be using as our starting point.
+Here is the code for the basic app that we will be using as our starting point - copy it into a file named `app.R`.
+(In case you didn't know: Shiny apps don't *have to* be broken up into separate `ui.R` and `server.R` files, they can be completely defined in one file [as this Shiny article explains](http://shiny.rstudio.com/articles/app-formats.html))

 ~~~
 library(shiny)